Yasmine Mohammed: Activism

 Yasmine decided to start speaking out after she watched Ben Affleck and Sam Harris debate Islam on Real Time with Bill Maher.
-She has criticized both Islam and the left - that she accuses of inadvertently enabling radical Islam through their work to fight Islamophobia.
-Mohammed is a vocal opponent to the practice of wearing a burka or hijab, as well as attempts to promote its use, viewing the hijab as "a tool of oppression, a garment that perpetuates rape culture".
+She has criticized both Islam and the political left, which she accuses of inadvertently enabling radical Islam through their work to fight Islamophobia.
+Mohammed is a vocal opponent of the burqa and hijab, as well as attempts to promote their use, viewing the hijab as "a tool of oppression, a garment that perpetuates rape culture".
 To protest against World Hijab Day, Yasmine started No Hijab Day on Feb 1st as a direct response to World Hijab Day on Feb 1 and promoted the hashtag #FreeFromHijab to raise awareness.

 Yasmine also raised money to accommodate Rahaf Mohammed, an asylum seeker who fled to Canada from Saudi Arabia to escape her abusive family.
 According to Erich J. Prince, Mohammed has become a frequent commentator on Islam's relationship with the West, particularly in Canada.

 Yasmine was a witness at the Standing Committee on Canadian Heritage on November 8, 2017 regarding the inclusion of the word Islamaphobia in Motion 103.
-She indicated that the motion's aim is "...to quell bigotry against human beings." but she argued that the term “Islamophobia” does not protect Muslims but protects the ideology of Islam.
+She indicated that the motion's aim is "...to quell bigotry against human beings," but she argued that the term “Islamophobia” does not protect Muslims but protects the ideology of Islam.
 Mohammed was one of several witnesses that cautioned committee members to not be in a rush to legislate because of an "increasing public climate of hate and fear."
 Mohammed and other witnesses recommended that existing laws need to be enforced and strengthened to curb hatred and discrimination for all Canadians and not just one group of Canadians.

 In 2017, Yasmine contributed an essay called Unholy Alliance: Why do left-wing Americans support right-wing Muslims? to SEDAA: Our Voices', a platform that features writers of Muslim Heritage, where she writes about her story and issues facing ex-Muslims.

 Among her goals are to counter extremist Islamism and antisemitism.
 She refutes accusations against Israel of 'apartheid' and 'genocide', saying "No matter how many times you repeat a lie, it will never be true."
 Yasmine consistently speaks up in support of women rights under Sharia Law and in Islamic countries.
 ‘When I see how many women are suffering, as I suffered, it reminds me how important it is to speak openly about my ordeal.